Sanitary Sewer Systems & Combined Sewer Overflows

 Listed here are final determinations for CSO Variances for the Lower Charles River/Charles Basin and the Alewife Brook/Upper Mystic River.

 These variances authorize limited CSO discharges into the respective waterbodies, as permitted under 314 CMR 4.00, while additional work is undertaken by MWRA and the Cities of Cambridge and Somerville.
-These variances expire on August 31, 2024.
+These variances expired on August 31, 2024.

 Final Determination to Adopt a Variance for Combined Sewer Overflow Discharges to Alewife Brook/Upper Mystic River